 - Is this the path of least pain and effort?

 Barney is probably having more fun, but that doesn't mean that he's got more happiness and well being.
 There's a difference between happiness and pleasure.
 According to recent scientific studies, pleasure is one of the least effective sources of life satisfaction and happiness.

-Pursuit of meaning and engagement is 12x more correlated with higher life satisfaction than pursuit of pleasure.
+The pursuit of meaning and engagement is 12x more correlated with higher life satisfaction than the pursuit of pleasure.
 See the Positive Psychotherapy study by Martin Seligman here.

 3. We think we see the world as it really is